 b) that § 68 of the Tunis Agenda recognizes that all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the Internet.
 It also recognizes the need for development of public policy by governments in consultation with all stakeholders;

 c) that § 36 of the Tunis Agenda recognizes the valuable contribution by the academic and technical communities within those stakeholder groups mentioned in § 35 to the evolution, functioning and development of the Internet;

+d) that § 56 of UNGA Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit of the Information Society (WSIS), recognizes that there are many cross-cutting international public policy issues that require attention and have not been adequately addressed;

+e) that in Resolution 102 (Rev. Dubai, 2018) the Plenipotentiary Conference resolved to continue the CWG-Internet activities as listed in the relevant Council resolutions;

-d) that the goal and intent of open consultations with stakeholders is to bring in unique perspectives that various stakeholder groups may have on aspects of certain topics, bearing in mind the sovereign right of States on public policy issues,
+f) that the goal and intent of open consultations with stakeholders is to bring in unique perspectives that various stakeholder groups may have on aspects of certain topics, bearing in mind the sovereign right of States on public policy issues,

 resolves